Calendar of Events

 |Aug.
 13, 2015 - 6:30pm to 9:00pm||

 Under the Influence

-Experience MMoCA after-hours with Under the Influence.
-Begin the evening with a brief discussion of works in StoryBook: Narrative in Contemporary Art in MMoCA’s Henry Street Gallery.
-Then, move to the museum’s Education Workshop to enjoy selected food and beverage pairings from Fresco as you create your very own masterpiece, influenced by the works you’ve just seen.
+Art can influence and inspire.
+Explore your creativity and experience MMoCA after hours at Under the Influence.
+Begin the evening with a brief gallery talk by artists Tom Loeser and Bird Ross as they discuss Coordinates.
+Then, move to the museum’s rooftop sculpture garden to enjoy selected wine and food pairings and create your very own masterpiece, influenced by the works you’ve just seen.